-Office Hours: Tuesday & Thursday 10:00 - 11:00 am, Friday 11:30 am - 12:00 pm
+Office Hours: Monday, Tuesday & Thursday 11:30 am - 12:30 pm

-All email correspondence must be sent from your GPRC student email account and must be professionally formatted (i.e. subject line filled in, proper greeting, spelling and grammar check, etc..).
+You must send all email correspondence from your GPRC student email account and it must be professionally formatted (i.e. subject line filled in, proper greeting, spelling and grammar check, etc..).
 Emails that do not follow the above requirements will not be responded to.